 These infusions of whale waste reinvigorate areas where nutrients have been depleted, Roman said, and are critical for preserving the overall health of marine ecosystems.
 In a study released in July 2014 in the journal Frontiers in Ecology and the Environment, Roman and his colleagues refer to baleen and sperm whales as "ecosystem engineers," describing the critical role they play in this cycle and reporting that declining whale populations could have a disastrous impact on the innumerable organisms that rely on their nutrient plumes for survival.

 "Some literature claims that whales are competing with people for fish, and that if we cull them, there's going to be more fish for us," Roman said.
 "But our research shows that you can have more whales and more fish, because these whales are releasing nutrients that sustain them.
 Having lots of marine mammals will make a more productive ocean and a more resilient ocean," he said.

-While it may not be possible to calculate just how much pee is produced by all the whales in the world's oceans, the waste products are clearly being put to good use.
+While it may not be possible to calculate just how much pee is produced by all the creatures in the world's oceans, animal waste products are clearly being put to good use.
 But if you're still worried about how much of it you might be swimming in at the beach this summer, just think about the volume of water that makes up the ocean — about 321 million cubic miles (1.3 billion cubic kilometers), according to the U.S. Geological Survey.

 Compared to that, even thousands of gallons of whale pee is just a drop in the bucket.